boltops-tools/lono/docs/_docs/import-template.md

 title: Import Template
 ---

-Lono provides a `lono import` command to spare you from manually having to convert a standard CloudFormation template into a lono-ify CloudFormation template.
+Lono provides a `lono import` command to spare you from manually having to convert a standard CloudFormation template into a lono-ified CloudFormation template.
 Usage:

 ```sh
 lono import path/to/template